rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 ## 4.203.6 Fictitious or incorrect publisher statements

-<a name="4.203.6.1">4.203.6.1</a> If the [publication statement](/DCRMR/docs/ppdm/Publication-statement/) is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory note.
+<a name="4.203.6.1">4.203.6.1</a> If the name of publisher is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory note.
 If the actual details are known, or can be reasonably surmised, supply the correction and its basis in the note.
 See [note on publication statement](/DCRMR/docs/ppdm/Note-on-publication-statement/).

 ```Chez Hubert Jaillot aux deux Globes [i.e. Pieter Mortier]```